 What You Need To Do

-Regardless of the type of jurisdiction (with the exception Washington D.C.), there are some steps you’ll need to take to apply for your permit.
+Regardless of the type of jurisdiction, there are some steps you’ll need to take to apply for your permit.

 - Identify the permitting authority in your state or jurisdiction, and request CCW permit application materials.